akropolisio/nest/grants/PanAragon/PanAragon.md

 ## Development timeline

-This timeline is an estimation after the deployment of the funds for the Nest is confirmed.
-It is based on deliverables/milestones per month to keep our goals clear and stages well-defined.

-* 1st month - Working on a Proof of Concept.
-Results:
+**Deliverable**: PoC of  a Substrate-based Layer-2 scalability solution for AragonOS (L2-Voting), on Ethereum.

+Please note that this timeline is indicative and we hope to refine it in collaboration with the Aragon Nest decision-makers to ensure optimal fit and timely delivery.

+**1st month: Architecture and tech design.**
-Development of the tech specification for AraDot Chain.

-The AraDot will be based on OCEAN model (Off-Chain Event AggregatioN) and will use state channels to bridge Aragon tokens to AraDot.
+Development of the tech specification for L2-Voting chain.
+L2-Voting solution will be based on [OCEAN model](https://medium.com/the-adex-blog/introducing-ocean-alternative-layer-2-scalability-7d24bb22ebe4) (Off-Chain Event AggregatioN) and will use state channels to bridge Aragon tokens to L2-Voting solution.
+Deliverables:
+* Architecture and design documents
+* Test environment set up

-* 2nd month -system of offchain-voting and decision making - Using state channels and native Substrate smart contracts
+**2nd month - Development of offchain-voting and decision making - Using state channels and native Substrate smart contracts**
+Deliverables:
+* Off-chain voting prototype (results of voting are not transmitted to Ethereum network).

-* 3rd month -Oracle development for voting results transferring from AraDot to Aragon DAO.
+**3rd month - Development of Oracle development for voting results transferring from L2-Voting solution to Ethereum Aragon DAO.**
+Deliverables:
+* Layer-2 solution PoC

-* 4th month- Adding the ability to work with any DAO At the 1st stage (1-3 months) we take a test list of DAOs, that can work with our solution.
+[optional, subject to funding] 4th month- Adding the ability to work with any DAO.

+At the 1st stage (1-3 months) we take a test list of DAOs, that can work with our solution.
 In the next stage (this one mentioned above, month 4 - we "open" our solution to all DAOs.

-* 5th month - Refactoring, stabilization, launch of the public TestNet network PoC full preparation within budget specified.
-The product can be packaged as a standalone box version in the future, but this is planned for stage 2 - within the framework of the Aragon Flock Grant.

-### Future plans:

-*  6-8 month - Development of a proof-of-concept DSL (domain-specific language) that makes it possible to create a different voting logic within AraDot.

-* 9-12 month - Stabilization and launch of the public Mainnet.

 ## Team